NathanRoyer/acrylic/README.md

 ## 🎨 acrylic

-This is a **work-in-progress**, cross-platform, small, web-inspired user interface toolkit.
+This is a **work-in-progress**, easily portable, small, web-inspired user interface toolkit.

 ## 🪂 Features